wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 -	Keys with a hash tag - if any part of the key is enclosed in `{` and `}`, only that part of the key is hashed for the purposes of determining the hash slot of a key.
 For example, the following 3 keys would be located in the same shard: `{key}1`, `{key}2`, and `{key}3` since only the `key` part of the name is hashed.
 For a complete list of keys hash tag specifications, see [Keys hash tags](http://redis.io/topics/cluster-spec#keys-hash-tags).
 -	Keys without a hash tag - the entire key name is used for hashing.
 This results in a statistically even distribution across the shards of the cache.

-For best performance and throughput, we recommend to distribute the keys evenly.
+For best performance and throughput, we recommend distributing the keys evenly.
 If you are using keys with a hash tag it is the application's responsibility to ensure the keys are distributed evenly.

 For more information, see [Keys distribution model](http://redis.io/topics/cluster-spec#keys-distribution-model), [Redis Cluster data sharding](http://redis.io/topics/cluster-tutorial#redis-cluster-data-sharding), and [Keys hash tags](http://redis.io/topics/cluster-spec#keys-hash-tags).